-It’s important to realize that the vast majority of the time, encounters with police go well.
-Most officers most of the time are reasonable and understanding people.
-These tips are the combined wisdom from years worth of RV, Van and Skoolie residing people across the US.
+It’s important to realize that the vast majority of encounters with police go well.
+Most officers are reasonable and understanding people.
+These tips are the combined wisdom from years' worth of RV, van, and skoolie-residing people across the US.

-We suggest installing a peep hole in your RV door if it doesnt already have one.
-You want to be able to see that it is in fact the police and not a random person falsely claiming to be law enforcement.
-If you’re boondocking or outside of city limits it would be strange for law enforcement to be knocking on your door so you want to be able to see who is outside before opening up.
+We suggest installing a peephole in your RV door if it doesn't already have one.
+You want to be able to see that it is, in fact, the police and not someone falsely claiming to be law enforcement.
+If you’re boondocking or outside of city limits, it would be strange for law enforcement to be knocking on your door, so you want to be able to see who is outside before opening the door.

-While weed is legal in some states, it’s not legal in every state yet.
-It’s easier to simply put away the papers, pipe, bong etc in a cupboard before opening the door than to have the officer see it.
-This goes for any other type of paraphernalia that a cop could remotely find questionable.
-Even if you are completely justified in having it, it’s always best to avoid the situation in the first place.
+While weed is legal in some states, it’s not yet legal in every state.
+It’s easier to put away the papers, pipe, bong, etc. in a cupboard before opening the door than to have the officer see it.
+The same goes for any other type of paraphernalia that a cop could remotely find questionable.
+Even if you are completely justified in having it, it’s better to avoid the situation in the first place.

-6. When you open the door always have your hands visible and let the officer know that you are about to open the door.
+6. When you open the door, always have your hands visible and let the officer know that you are about to open the door.
 There is no need for fast or shifty movements.

-9. Another common question the police might have is asking to search your vehicle.
-The research has shown that the best answer to this question is to say “No, I do not give consent to search, sorry officer.”
-If he tries to push his way in or do something illegal you will have it on camera at that point.
+9. Police might also ask to search your vehicle.
+The research has shown that the best answer to this question is to say, “No, I do not give consent to search, sorry officer.”
+At this point, if they try to push his way in or do something illegal, you will have it on camera.

 Here are a few things to remember that a former law enforcement officer from California posted:

 It takes a strong person to swallow your pride and not get into it with the officer.
 And yes, officers do get your innuendo or snide remarks.
-For example, a fast way to flunk the attitude test is to show the officer you are writing down his name and badge number.
+For example, a fast way to flunk the attitude test is to show the officer you are writing down their name and badge number.
 I assure you, that instantly puts the officer in a bad mood.
-At the minimum he will write you a citation, at worst he will look for a way to put you under arrest and have your vehicle impounded.
+At the minimum, they will write you a citation; at worst, they will look for a way to put you under arrest and have your vehicle impounded.